How to Choose the Best Ferret Food

 - Vitamins and minerals (including taurine)

-Just as important, is that your ferret’s diet have very minimal amounts of:
+Just as important is that your ferret’s diet has very minimal amounts of:

 Dissecting Pet Food Labels

-Even some premium brand ferret food contain ingredients that are not healthy for ferrets.
+Even some premium brand ferret food contains ingredients that are not healthy for ferrets.
 Fillers such as grains, corn and rice and sweeteners such as molasses, dextrose and raisin juice should be avoided.
-Other healthy sounding ingredients that should be avoided are dried fruits and veggies.
+Other healthy-sounding ingredients that should be avoided are dried fruits and veggies.
 They may sound good, but they are not good for ferrets.